Devastations of Osorio: Documents

 Photograph of the General Archive of the Indies.
 Created by King Charles III in 1785 to centralize and register all documentation related to the administration of Spanish overseas territories.
 This archive contains numerous documents related to Hispaniola, including records linked to the Devastations of Osorio.

+Relocation commission

+Royal Decree commissioning the civil and ecclesiastical authorities of Santo Domingo on the Island of Hispaniola in the relocation that must be made of the towns on the north side of the island where trade is conducted with the enemy.